GenerationSoftware/pt-v5-autotasks-monorepo/packages/prize-claimer/README.md

 The bulk of determining if a claim is profitable is in the v5-autotasks-library#(/packages/library)#getClaimerProfitablePrizeTxs.

+## Note:

+If you would rather use something other than OZ Defender/Infura, you can import the `v5-autotasks-library` into your own code.
+More info here: **[v5-autotasks-library](../packages/yieldvault-mintrate)**

 ### 1. Run autotask

-To run the autotask CLI locally:
+To run the OpenZeppelin Defender autotask locally:

 ```
 yarn start